guardian/cdk/docs/architecture-decision-records/005-package-structure.md

 <!--- What is the issue that we're seeing that is motivating this decision or change? -->

-- We're building a big old library of components
-- As this continues to grow, it's important to have a sensible architecture both for development and usage.
+This project defines a library of components build on top of the AWS CDK and aiming to improve the user experience for managing infrastructure at the Guardian.
+As the library continues to grow, it is important that the library is structured sensibly, both for developers maintaining the library and those using it.

 ## Positions

 <!--- What are the differing positions or proposals on this issue? -->

-- We could follow the AWS CDK library setup
-  - This would make it easier for users as they can expect to find GuComponents in the same place they would get them from AWS.
+1. Match the structure of the different CDK libraries

+   AWS CDK is publishing as numerous individual libraries split by resource groups (e.g. `iam`, `ec2`).
+Although we are publishing as one library, we could mirror this structure in our directories.
+This would mean that a user who was familiar with the CDK would be able to take a good guess as to where a component lived in this project.

-  - It also means we can just rely on the AWS CDK library deciding what a sensible structure is
+   It also means that we don't have to make decisions about where components should live as we can just follow what AWS do.

-- We could define our own style
+2. We could define our own style

-  - We're not defining any where near the number of components that are in the AWS CDK so that might not be the most logical structure
+   This library doesn't contain anywhere near the full range of components that the AWS CDK provides.
+As such, following that structure may not be the best choice here.

-  - We're also going to have lots of Gu invocations of one cdk type (e.g. policy -> SSM policy, S3Artifact Policy) so where do we put those
+   While it does not provide the range of components, this library does provide multiple implementations of the same underlying resource (e.g. for the `Policy` construct, `GuLogShippingPolicy`, `GuSSMRunCommandPolicy`, `GuGetS3ObjectPolicy`).

 ## Decision

 <!-- What is the change that we're proposing and/or doing? -->

-- It should roughly replicate the structure of the cdk library at the top level (e.g. core, ec2)
-- Below that, what should we do?
+The top level directories with the `constructs` directory should mirror the AWS CDK library names.

+Each directory should contain an `index.ts` file which exports all of the classes within it.

+Files within these directories can either be at the top level or nested within directories.
+Where nested directories exist, they should only be used for grouping multiple implementations of the same underlying construct.
+For example, `GuLogShippingPolicy`, `GuSSMRunCommandPolicy`, `GuGetS3ObjectPolicy` could all be in seperate files within the `constrcuts/iam/policies` directory.
+These directories should also export all memebers in an `index.ts` file.

+Patterns can all be defined at the top level within the `patterns` directory.
+They should all be exported in the `index.ts` file so that they can all be imported from `@guardian/cdk`

 ## Consequences

 <!-- What becomes easier or more difficult to do because of this change? -->

-- Having a clearly defined project structure makes it easier to use
+Having a clearly defined project structure makes it easier for developers of the library to find, add and maintain components.
+It also makes for a more intuitive experience for users of the library as they know where to look and import components from.